 • Get rid of the source: Stay away from the antigen/allergen, shift to new place or job if required.

-• It’s a severe form of ILD hence it is progressive in nature and require continuous treatments, therapies and lifestyle modifications to manage their symptoms but the prognosis is poor even with treatment as condition worsens with time.
+• It’s a severe form of ILD hence it is progressive in nature and require continuous treatments, therapies and lifestyle modifications to manage their Interstitial pulmonary fibrosis Symptoms but the prognosis is poor even with treatment as condition worsens with time.

 A single targeted dose of radiotherapy could be as effective at treating breast cancer as a full course, a long-term…